-Leading 17-0 with the ball, driving, and looking to put the game already out of reach early in the third quarter on Saturday, everything seemed to be all good for the Iowa State Cyclones at Jack Trice Stadium.
+Leading 17-0 with the ball, driving, and looking to put the game already out of reach early in the third quarter, everything seemed to be all good for the Iowa State Cyclones at Jack Trice Stadium.
 Then, in the blink of an eye, it turned into utter chaos with the Baylor Bears.

 It got even uglier after that, too.

 Baylor vs. Iowa State Fight